PRL-PRG/codedj-ecoop-artifact/README.md

 # Introduction

 This is the artifact for the paper *CodeDJ: Reproducible Queries over Large-Scale Software Repositories* submitted to ECOOP 2021.
-The artifact consists of three parts:
+The artifact consists of the following parts:
 - **Getting started** A walkthrough through the setting up the system from scratch and executing queries;
-- **Query submission** A presentation of our mechanism query submission scheme; and
 - **Experiment** A re-creation of the experiment from the paper.

 ## Paper details